1ucyhan/fetch/README.md

-# fetch
+# fetch 🐕
-i love dogs
+↪ displaying cute dogs using the dog api | coding challenge for fetch ↪ i love dogs